 All ReFa devices come with cleaning cloth, protective pouch, instruction manual, 1 year warranty card, and guarantee card with a 9-digit number that is unique to your purchased device.
 When it comes to skin care tools and devices, it is wise to purchase from an authorized retailer to insure that you’ll get a high quality authentic product.
 That being said, be aware that there are many low-priced ReFa knock offs currently circulating on the market.

-Cons: questionable strength of microcurrent, pricey, many knock-offs circulating on the market.
+CONS: questionable strength of microcurrent, pricey, knock-offs circulating on the market.

 √ Read also about gemstone facial rollers and their benefits.